Friday, September 15, 2017

 So are these games a kind of training?
 A way of self-teaching.
 They seem to go hand in hand with YouTube too, where you watch a clip on how to do something on your farm and then recreate it.

-Jamie and Thomas are a dab hand at using the iPad it's almost second nature to them, in fact, it is.
+Son1 and 2 are a dab hand at using the iPad it's almost second nature to them, in fact, it is.
 They don't remember a time before them.
 They learn so much from the apps.
 They can be driving trains, or identifying animals. playing with numbers, spelling, farming (more farming), being a doctor or dentist, there is even one app where you give Santa a shave.

 As an aside, they are learning to install their own apps (free ones) and configure them, manage their memory space, and understand the need to recharge the battery.

-I did try to introduce Thomas to the flight simulator on the Mac.
+I did try to introduce Son 2 to the flight simulator on the Mac.
 A step too far!
 It didn't go well.
 He likes pressing buttons.
 Perhaps he won't be a pilot.

 So yeah I might not encourage eating bogies but I will let my kids embrace technology.
 If they are learning something it can only be good for them and set them up with valuable life skills.